-I’m honored to be a Dairy Ambassador for Milk Means More – United Dairy Industry of Michigan.
-I’m committed to developing recipes using Michigan dairy products.
-I’m compensated for this post, but all opinions are my own.
+Thank you Milk Means More – United Dairy Industry of Michigan for sponsoring this post.
+All opinions are my own.

 Fall has officially arrived here on the 45th parallel.
 The unseasonably warm 70 degree days that have been replaced with the customary temperatures hovering in the 40’s-50’s.
 Early morning frost dusts the grass, and the tree branches are largely are now barren of leaves.
 Something about the plunging temperatures ignites a pyre of cravings for comforting dishes.
-The aroma of chicken roasting in the oven is one that tends to envelope those in close proximity in the blanket of warm comfort wafting from the oven.
+The aroma of a roasting chicken envelopes those around a blanket of warm comfort as it wafts from the oven.

 Milk braised chicken tastes as if it took hours of effort, but actually, it’s prepped for baking in 15 minutes.

-Roasted chicken can easily go from succulent to dry in the oven, so I braise a whole, skin on, bone-in chicken to keep it juicy.
+Roasted chicken easily goes from succulent to dry in the oven.
+Therefore, I like to braise a whole, skin on, bone-in chicken to keep it juicy.

 Braising is simply roasting meat in a liquid to help seal in the juices.
 Technically, true braising requires the meat to be covered at least halfway with the liquid so that it simmers as it roasts–as with Danish Roast Beef–thus creating a thin, spoon-able sauce to serve with the meat.
 For this application, I use less liquid because I’m less concerned with a spoon sauce than I am with achieving the most tender chicken as possible.
 The fat in the milk mingles with that of the chicken to lock in the juices as it cooks.

-For very little effort, the crisp-skinned Milk Braised Chicken is so flavorful and tender that it literally falls off the bone.
-Placing the chicken onto a serving platter to carve at the table adds dramatic flair to the presentation, while fostering the illusion that you’ve spent hours toiling away in the kitchen.
+For minimal effort, the crisp-skinned Milk Braised Chicken is so flavorful and tender that it literally falls off the bone.
+Placing the chicken onto a serving platter to carve at the table adds dramatic flair to the presentation.
+It also fosters the illusion that you’ve spent hours toiling away in the kitchen.
 Only we need know that isn’t the case.
 I suggest keeping that little tidbit of information a secret, and using the extra time away from the kitchen to pamper yourself.